Call for External Governor Nominations: 2026-2028

-The Human Resources and Membership Committee of the University of Guelph’s Board of Governors invites recommendations of individuals external to the University who might be considered for appointment to the Board.
-In light of upcoming vacancies over the next three years (2023, 2024, 2025), there is particular interest in recruiting individuals who possess the competencies and experience outlined below:
+The Human Resources & Membership Committee of the University of Guelph’s Board of Governors invites nominations (including self-nominations) of individuals external to the University for appointment to the Board.
+In light of upcoming vacancies expected over the next three years (2026, 2027, 2028), the Board has particular interest in individuals who possess the competencies and experience outlined below.

 About the University of Guelph